Objective Momentum Barriers in Wall Turbulence: Results

-As we increase the velocity of the UMZ interface, we also move away from the wall and into a region with smaller $\Delta\mathbf{v}$ vectors.
+As we increase the velocity of the UMZ interface, we also move away from the wall and into a region with smaller $\Delta \mathbf{v}$ vectors.
 While we have seen that the quiescent core UMZ interface is largely transverse to momentum transport barriers, its diffusive momentum flux is smaller than for our MTB.
 We believe this is due to its location in a region with less turbulence and less flux, and not an ability to limit momentum transport.
-We thus calculate the normalized geometric flux (tangency measure) $\Psi_{N}$ from (\ref{eq:norm geometric flux}).
-In the middle panel, we present $\Psi_{N}$ for the same UMZ candidates.
+We thus calculate the normalized geometric flux (tangency measure) $\Psi_N$ from (\ref{eq:norm geometric flux}).
+In the middle panel, we present $\Psi_N$ for the same UMZ candidates.
 This shows the clear advantage of identifying internal momentum blocking interfaces with the MTB approach over any streamwise velocity isosurface.
 Triangles in the two flux plots mark several velocity isosurfaces of interest: the highest flux (0.63), the UMZ closest to the MTB (0.76), the trough between the two PDF peaks (0.88), and the quiescent core UMZ of \citet{Kwon2014} (0.95).
-The intersection of these four $u/u_{cl}$ isosurfaces with the $z^{+}=2.75$ plane are drawn in the right panel.
+The intersection of these four $u/u_{cl}$ isosurfaces with the $z=2.75h$ plane are drawn in the right panel.

-UMZ theory suggests that distinct regions of the fluid with uniform momentum, and the interfaces between them, should be identifiable from streamwise velocity vector histograms.
-Whether in boundary layers or channel flows, UMZ interfaces have been defined as minima between peaks in the PDF for $u$.
+UMZ theory suggests that momentum is organized into zonal-like structures inside of which there is relatively uniform momentum.
+These zones are separated by thin viscous shear layers that are often thought to concentrate spanwise vorticity \citep{Meinhart1995}.
+Transport of momentum is concentrated to the viscous-inertial layers which separate the zones with the interfaces between them identifiable from streamwise velocity histograms.
+Whether in boundary layers or channel flows, UMZ interfaces have been defined as minima between peaks in the PDF for $u$, and correlated with high-shear.
 The bottom left panel of Figure \ref{fig:TNTI3} shows a PDF for the bottom half of the channel flow over the 3D domain of focus.
 These PDFs are known to be highly sensitive to the size and location of the domain of investigation but there is no consensus available on their use in 2D or 3D analysis \citep{Fan2019}.
 The level set values contoured in the right panel are marked on the PDF with dashed lines.